Photographs by Jared Flood

 Jamieson & Smith have been around since the 1930s, when it was founded by the Smith family of Berry Farm in Scalloway, on the east coast of Shetland.
 In the 60s, we re-located to our current premises overlooking the harbour in Lerwick.
 Our little cluster of buildings on the North Road includes our wool sheds, a renovated church - which is now our yarn store, and a 1920s police station (complete with two cells) - which serves as our carpet store and showroom.

 In 2004 the Smith family retired and we joined with Curtis Wool Direct in Yorkshire.
-Jamieson & Smith continues to be staffed by Shetlanders - there are six of us - and Eva still visits.
-We remain a stand alone company, in that the profits received from the sale of Real Shetland Wool and Real Shetland Wool products come back into the Shetland economy and are passed along to our number one priority, the wool producer.
+Jamieson & Smith continues to be staffed by Shetlanders and we remain a stand alone company, in that the profits received from the sale of Real Shetland Wool and Real Shetland Wool products come back into the Shetland economy and are passed along to our number one priority, the wool producer.

-All of our products carry the 3 Sheep Logo, which signals that the product is manufactured from 100% Real Shetland Wool from pure bred Shetland Sheep that are born and bred on the islands.
+All of our products carry the 3 Sheep Logo, which signals that the product is manufactured from 100% Real Shetland Wool from Sheep that are born and bred on the islands.

 Something else you'd like to know?